terrillmoore/conduit-mfg/README.md

 ## Setting up your manufacturing station
 This procedure requires the following setup.
 (See [the figure](#Provisioning-Setup-item) in the Theory section, above.)
 1. A router connected to the internet.
 It must be set up for NAT, and the downstream network must be set for `192.168.2.0/24`.
 Its address on the network should be `192.168.2.254`.
 It should be provisioned to offer DHCP to downstream devices.
-The recommended downstream setup is to set aside a pool starting at `192.168.2.128`.
+The recommended downstream setup is to set aside a pool starting at `192.168.2.1` of length 1; this is most flexible.
+However, you can make the procedure work with a dedicate USB-Ethernet adapter and moving the Ethernet cable to a DHCP-capable router with access to the host at the right moment.
 2. A Ubuntu system or VM with:
     - Ubuntu-64 16.04LTS
     - Ansible